The Lord’s Prayer in French:

 mais délivre-nous du mal.

-Of the languages that came from Latin, Spanish and even Portuguese have more speakers, but unlike them French is much better known outside its home regions.
-It is also more common on the Internet.
+Of the languages that came from Latin, Spanish and even Portuguese have more speakers.
+French, though, is more common on the Internet.

 From the 1000s to the 1300s the top people in England spoke French.
 They spoke a English full of French words.
 In time it became the language of Chaucer and Shakespeare.